natpaper/natpaper.github.io/README.md

 ## NAT-GAN on MNIST

-Negative samples for MNIST is Fashion MNIST, below is the comparison of NAT and original AM GAN baseline.
+Negative data for MNIST is Fashion MNIST, below is the comparison of NAT and original AM GAN baseline, which means that negative information helps adversial procedure.

 ![](mnist_scores_fashion.svg)